JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 The two other points that can define this circle lie on the intersections of lines from points A and B passing through the centerpoint C1.

-Add the following text to your previous code:
+Add some more lines at the end of your code:

 ```
 @png begin